softindex/uikernel/docs/docs/server-side.md

   validator,
 });

-// do not forget to define delete method for UserGridModel model.deleteItem = async function (recordId) {
+// do not forget to define a delete method for UserGridModel model.deleteItem = async function (recordId) {
   await this._xhr({
     method: 'DELETE',